ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 While stand-alone CoSWIDs can be signed, CoMID are not intended to be signed themselves.
 In order to provide a proof of authenticity and to be temper-evident, CoMIDs MUST be wrapped in a CoRIM that is then signed.

+This document uses the Concise Data Definition Language (CDDL {{RFC8610}}) to define the specification for CoRIM and CoMID, as well as the extensions to CoSWID.
+The CDDL definitions provided define nested structures.
+Typically, the CDDL types used for nesting are maps.
+Every key used in the maps is a named type that is associated with an corresponding uint via a block of rules appended at the end of the CDDL definition.

+Every set of uint keys that is used in the context of the collision domain of map is intended to be collision-free (each key is intended to be unique in the scope of a map, not a multimap).
+To accomplish that, for each map there is a registry for the map members of that map <!-- FIXME: ref to IANA sections -->

 ## Extensibility

 Both the CoRIM and the CoMID specification include extension points using CDDL sockets (see {{RFC8610}} Section 3.9).
-The use of CDDL sockets allow for well-formed extensions to be defined in supplementary CDDL descriptions that support additional uses of CoRIM and CoMID.
+The use of CDDL sockets allow for well-formed extensions to be defined in supplementary CDDL definitions that support additional uses of CoRIM and CoMID.

+There are two types of extensibility supported via the extension points defined in this document.
+Both types allow for the addition of keys in the scope of a map.

+Custom Keys:

+: The CDDL definition allows for the use of negative integers as keys.
+These keys cannot take on a well-defined global semantic.
+They can take on custom-defined semantics in a limited or local scope, e.g. vendor-defined scope.

+Registered Keys:

+: Additional keys can be registered at IANA via separate specifications.

+Both types of extensibility also allow for the definition of new nested maps that again in includes additionally defined keys.

+## Concise RIM extension points

 The following CDDL sockets (extension points) are defined in the CoRIM specification, which allow the addition of new information structures to their respective CDDL groups.